1637521albert/ransomware-scam-detection-deic/README.md

 The script [`model.py`](Inductive%20Multi-Instance%20Address%20Classification/model.py) defines and trains the Graph Neural Network model.
 It provides user-selectable architectures and performs the following tasks:

-- loads the serialized heterogeneous graphs
+- Loads the serialized heterogeneous graphs
-- normalizes both address and transaction features
+- Lormalizes both address and transaction features
-- trains the model on the designated training split
+- Trains the model on the designated training split
-- tracks validation performance to select the best checkpoint
+- Tracks validation performance to select the best checkpoint
-- evaluates the final model on the test split
+- Evaluates the final model on the test split

 Debugging logs can be enabled via the corresponding configuration parameter.
 For long-term, interactive experiment tracking, Weights & Biases (WandB) logging can also be activated.